selimfirat/news-spider/report.md

 We needed our crawler to work continuosly without crashing.
 However, to run our crawler on the Google Cloud Compute Instance, we needed expensive Compute instances with high memory to run our crawler.
-When that was the case, we were to run out of free credits provided by Google Cloud in only 4 days:
+When that was the case, we were to run out of free credits provided by Google Cloud in only 4 days.
+We learned that crawling data is not so cheap.

 ![Crawling Attemt 1 Billing](./crawling_attempt_1_billing.PNG)